laurent-martin/faspex_translate/README.md

-# Faspex demo language pack
+# IBM Aspera Faspex language pack

+## Notice

-This is not an official tool.
+This tool is not endorsed by IBM.
-This shall not be used in a production environment.
-Provided to ease Sales when language is required, for demo of what's possible.

-requires ruby > 2.0
+Using language pack produced by this tool may affect proper Faspex behaviour.

+Use at your own risk only after proper testing.

+Some translations are provided without warranty.

+## Installation

 ```
 yum install ruby ruby-devel rubygems gcc